The History of Spray Point Station

 Highlights include the beautiful use of timber, each piece with a history of its own.
 Western red cedar, beech, Australian hardwood, matai, and manuka recycled through generation all feature.
 Window frames, beds, doors, picture frames, bathroom and kitchen joinery and the wonderful dining table and benches were all custom made for the cottage.

-The Mapp's passion for the old and unusual adds originality and character.
-The deer antler bedside lamp with the possum skin lightshade, old logging chain used to create downpipes, towel racks from what was once a swingle-tree from a horse harness, and wooden wash tubs belonging to Jenny's great-grandmother in-law all give a new home to mementoes of our history.
+A passion for the old and unusual adds originality and character.
+The deer antler bedside lamp with the possum skin lightshade, old logging chain used to create downpipes, and towel racks from what was once a swingle-tree from a horse harness, all give a new home to mementoes of our history.

 Some of the history of Cob Quarters can be traced through its graffiti.
 Most of what has been found around the walls is small and written in pencil, and like stars in the sky, the harder you look the more names you find.